Cooperative Housing Options

 First-year students may apply to be residents during but not prior to the first semester.

-The Community House Co-Ops (CHs) are two 10-person living units located in a new TH block that opened in the spring semester of 2009.
-The CHs are communities of students who value diversity and are committed to living, working, and playing cooperatively.
-The houses are dynamic, constantly changing along with the interests and personalities of their current members.
+The Community House Co-Op is a 10-person living unit located in a new TH block that opened in the spring semester of 2009.
+The Community House serves students who value diversity and are committed to living, working, and playing cooperatively.
+The house is dynamic, constantly changing along with the interests and personalities of its current members.

 The Vassar Experimental Garden (VEG)